RJEGR/BM/BOLD_processing.md

 ./esl-reformat afa $out > ${out%.*}.align
 ```

+b.
 Or Running the multiple sequence aligment using the model as reference using `mafft`, (reduce inter-genic gaps).
+Save follow code in a script of name `mafft.slurm`.

 ```bash
 #!/bin/bash